 Lessons for Global Cities: Tokyo's Blueprint for Sustainable Transit

-Tokyo’s approach to reducing GHG emissions through public transportation offers valuable insights for cities worldwide.
-Its emphasis on integration, electrification, and technology demonstrates that sustainable urban mobility is achievable even in densely populated metropolises.
-However, the city’s success also underscores the importance of policy support, public engagement, and long-term planning.
+Tokyo's approach to reducing GHG emissions through public transportation offers valuable insights for cities worldwide.
+Its emphasis on integration, network density, sustained investment, and the broader urban planning that organises the city around transit corridors demonstrates that sustainable urban mobility is achievable at megacity scale.
+The cumulative result is one of the world's lowest per-capita transport emissions profiles among major cities of comparable economic development.

 The Road Ahead: Innovations and Challenges